LeClubSandwichStudio/LaCOOLBoard/README.md

 * `wifiCount`: the number of WiFi networks that can be saved in this configuration file
 * `timeOut`: access point timeout in seconds
-* `nomad`: set this to `true` in odrder to activate nomad mode.
-In nomad mode, La COOL Board won't launch the onboard access point in the event of WiFi connection loss
+* `nomad`: set this to `true` in order to activate nomad mode.
+In nomad mode, La COOL Board won't activate the onboard access point in the event of WiFi connection loss